chakrit/peekstream/README.md

 ### require('peekstream').peek( SRC, [DEST], [SIZE] )

-Creates and return a new PeekStream class instance configured to peek data coming from `SRC`.

-`SRC` stream is automatically piped through the returned PeekStream.
+Creates and return a new PeekStream class instance with `SRC` stream piped through it.

 Additionallty, if `DEST` stream is specified, the returned PeekStream will be piped through the destination stream automatically as well.

+`SRC` and `DEST` is also accessible from the resulting stream via the `source` and `destination` property respectively.

 ### new require('peekstream').PeekStream( [SIZE] )